 - Those jeans you fit into 5 years ago that you want to get back into but make you feel guilty every time you see them.

 Anyone that has read any of our previous articles will know how much we LOVE goals at ALRA and that we could literally talk goal setting until the cows came home.
 If you haven’t however, a quick guide would be to:

 - Break them down into bite sized pieces including short, medium & long term.
 It may even help you to know what you need to do daily to achieve your overall goal.

 - Set small targets and write down how you will celebrate achieving them.

 - Visualise: almost every massively successful person in the world has admitted to meditating on and visualising what their success will look like.
 This might only be for 5 minutes a day, but keeping that end in mind, will help you stay focused.

 Just start.
 Even if you’re not sure where to start, just dive in.
 W. Clement Stone said “So many fail because they don’t get started – they don’t go.
 They don’t overcome inertia.
 They don’t begin.”

-Often (and we’ve all been guilty of this at some point in our careers), we put off working towards something we want to achieve because we fear failure, don’t believe we have the skills to do it or fall back on the biggest excuse of all “I just haven’t had time”.
+Often (and we’ve all been guilty of this at some point in our careers), we put off working towards something we want to achieve because we fear failure, don’t believe we have the skills to do it, suffer from imposter syndrome or fall back on the biggest excuse of all “I just haven’t had time”.